 The Kitchen at 44 CIC is a community kitchen, cook school and tiny rooftop farm.
 They sell cookery classes, hold food related events and hire out the community kitchen.
 Through their cooking classes and space hire, they will subsidise use of the kitchen to vulnerable or underserved groups in Stirling to help them gain valuable cooking skills and foster community engagement.

 ‘Good food cultures make thriving communities’

-Float are a curated global pantry delivered to your door.
+Global Feast are a curated global pantry delivered to your door.
 They deliver London’s most delicious and diverse treats and staples, making it easy to support local, migrant and minority owned food businesses on a regular basis.
-Float share incredible flavours, and champion the people and places that create them.
+Global Feast share incredible flavours, and champion the people and places that create them.

 Shoots Market is a new supermarket that provides communities in Wales with healthy, local, sustainable and affordable food and products in store and online.
 They provide convenience without compromise that is good for people, the planet and the economy.

 Stir It Up want to transform the way local families buy, cook and think about food.
 Through their vegetable recipe box delivery service, they’ll not only offer their community the tools and raw materials with which to cook their children healthy meals, but also empower them to make food choices that will have a positive impact on people, planet and their local population.